imanghafoori1/laravel-widgetize/README.md

 __WIDGET_IDENTIFIER=true__ (you can turn off widget identifiers in production)

 __WIDGET_DEFAULT_CACHE_LIFETIME__=1 (You can set a global default lifetime for all widgets and override it per widget if needed)

+### Per Widget Config:

+- _protected $template_

+>If you do not set it,By default, it refers to app/Widgets folder and looks for the 'widgetNameView.blade.php' (Meaning that if your widget is `app/Widgets/home/recentProducts.php` the default view for that is `app/Widgets/home/recentProductsView.blade.php`)
+Anyway you can ovrride it to point to any partial in views folder.(for example: `protected $template='home.footer'` will look for resource/views/home/footer.blade.php)

+| app\Widgets\Homepage\RecentProductsWidget.php

+| app\Widgets\Homepage\RecentProductsWidgetView.blade.php

+So the entire widget lives in one folder.

+- _protected $controller_

+>If you do not want to put your _data_ method on your widget class, you can set `protected $controller = App\Some\Class\MyController::class` and put your `public data` method on a dedicated class.(instead od having it on your widget class)

+- _protected $presenter_

+>If you do not want to put your _present_ method on your widget class, you can set `protected $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data retured from your controller is first piped to your presenter and then to your view.(So if you specify a presenter your view file gets its data from the presenter and not the controller.)

+- _protected $cacheTags_

+>If you want you can set `protected $cacheTags = ['tag1','tag2']` to easily target them for cache expiration.(Note that  _database_ and _file_ cache driver do not support cache tags.)

 ###Guideline